HeeL/tello-drone/README.md

 This is a simple boilerplate for controlling Tello drone.

 ## Run
 You have to be connected to Tello Wi-Fi.
-Application connect to the host with ip 192.168.10.1 on port 8889.
+Application connect to the host with ip `192.168.10.1` on port `8889`.
 You can send commands over UDP.
-You can try this out just by running initial boilerplate that will make drone take off and land again.
+You can try this out just by running initial boilerplate that will make drone take off and land again: `node index.js`

 ## Documentation